Minee-Liane-Choi/MineeChoiLab/contact/index.md

 ## {% include icon.html icon="fa-solid fa-location-dot" %}Affiliations

 The {{ site.title }} Lab is part of the Department of Brain and Cognitive Sciences (BCS) of KAIST.
-We are located at 5F Meta Convergence building (W13) in the main campus of KAIST.
-Minee is also affiliated with two research institutions in London, the Francis Crick Institute and the UCL Queen Square Institute of Neurology, as an honorary fellow.
+Minee holds an honorary fellowship at two research institutions in London, the Francis Crick Institute and the UCL Queen Square Institute of Neurology.
+She also serves as an adjunct professor in collaboration with Chang Gung University and Memorial Hospital in Taiwan.

 {% capture col1 %}